kuroyure/Ancient-Grimoires/README.md

                        general progression:
 -sigth mod content and get chat message hinting at the obtention of notebooks

--obtain notebook, create a compendium by studying one of the subjects (magic, mythical beasts, alchemy, geology)
+-obtain notebook, create a compendium by studying one of the subjects (artifice, magic, mythical beasts, alchemy, geology)

 -craft a soul mirror to choose your arcane origin and progress your perks